- And we have, have we not, those priceless pages of Wilhelm Meister? A great poet" (U9.1)

 - I feel you would need one more for Hamlet.
 Seven is dear to the mystic mind.
 The shining seven W.B. calls them."
 (U9.22)

 Cranly's eleven true Wicklowmen to free their sireland.
 Gaptoothed Kathleen, her four beautiful green fields, the stranger in her house.
 And one more to hail him: ave, rabbi.
 The Tinahely twelve.
 In the shadow of the glen he cooees for them.
 My soul's youth I gave him, night by night.
 Godspeed.
 Good hunting.

 - All these questions are purely academic, Russell oracled out of his shadow.
 I mean, whether Hamlet is Shakespeare or James I or Essex.
 Clergymen's discussions of the historicity of Jesus.
 Art has to reveal to us ideas, formless spiritual essences."
 (U9.43)

 This painting is 'Prometheus.'
-'Oedipus and the Sphinx,' one of Moreau's first symbolist paintings was exhibited at the Salon of 1864.
 In 1891, Moreau became professor at l'Ecole des Beaux-Arts of Paris, and counted among his many students the fauvist painters Henri Matisse and Georges Rouault.
 He is buried in Paris at the Cimetierre de Montmartre.
-Over his lifetime Moreau created over 8000 paintings, watercolors and drawings, many of which are now in the Musée Gustave Moreau at 14, rue de la Rochefoucauld (9e) in Paris.
+Moreau created over 8000 paintings and drawings, many of which are now in the Musée Gustave Moreau at 14, rue de la Rochefoucauld (9e) in Paris.
 The museum is in his former workshop, and opened to the public in 1903.
 It is one of the nicest museums in Paris, jam-packed with his works.
 That's where I got these postcards.